Zargith/TheAlchemist/README.md

 By using the `Escape` key you should be able to open the pause menu in game.

 To fast save your game, you just have to press `F5`.

 ---

-## Game concept

-You are the manager of an alchemy store.
-You'll have to prepare potion orders, but for that you'll have to harvest your crops!

----